ShunsukeKano/truffle-voting/README.md

 Step 6: Change newVoterAddress in votingSystem.js, if necessary

-Step 7: run the command to see the outcome.
+Step 7: run the command to see the outputs.

 ```bash
 node /scripts/votingSystem.js